EA Sports FC 25

 EA Sports FC 25 is a football simulation video game published by EA Sports.
 It is the second installment in the EA Sports FC series and the 32nd overall installment of EA Sports' football simulation games.
 The game was developed by EA Sports and was released worldwide on 27 September 2024 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Users who pre-ordered the Ultimate Edition of the game were able to play it on 20 September 2024.

 This instalment introduces several features aimed at enhancing gameplay and player engagement, according to EA developers.
 The Ultimate Edition cover features football players Gianluigi Buffon, Aitana Bonmatí, Jude Bellingham, Zinedine Zidane, and David Beckham in a room filled with trophies they have won, symbolising their careers, while the Standard Edition cover features Real Madrid's Jude Bellingham alone.

+Ultimate Edition

+EA Sports FC 25 Ultimate Edition was an optional version of the game that could be purchased for $30 extra.
+The version came with many benefits to start off gamers' in-game journey.

+These benefits included 4600 FC points to be spent in-game, early access to the game and a Player Evolution Slot, among others.

+Ultimate Editions are included as optional versions in all EA FC games.